warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Full node

-A full node is a server running a program (binary) that maintains a complete up-to-date version of a protocol with full transaction history.
-Each full node can also validate blocks and transactions in consensus with others.
+A full node is a server running a software (binary) that maintains a complete up-to-date version of a protocol with full transaction history.
+You can run a full [Warden Protocol Node](#warden-protocol-node) yourself.

-Full nodes play a critical role in the decentralized nature of blockchain systems since they perform validation independently, without relying on a central authority.
-You can run a [Warden Protocol Node](#warden-protocol-node) and become a [validator](#validator) yourself.

 ---

 ## Governance

-The Warden Protocol supports on-chain governance.
+Warden Protocol supports on-chain governance.
 It's a mechanism allowing the decentralized community to update the protocol through direct voting that is recorded on-chain.
 Voting is available for the participants of [staking](#staking): [validators](#validator) and [delegators](#delegator).

 The voting power depends on the [validator's weight](#validators-weight) or the amount of [WARD](#ward-token) a delegator staked.
 By default, [delegators](#delegator) inherit votes of their validator.
 Alternatively, a delegator can cast their own vote, which will reduce the validator's voting power.